 After breakfast we will take the short transfer to Johannesburg airport where the tour concludes.

 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides

 Leaders: Wise Birding Leader & local guides in Pilanesberg, Karoo Gariep and the Cape

-Included in cost: Accommodation in twin en-suite rooms, breakfast only from days 1 – 6 and then all meals on days 7 – 15, bottled water, all entrance fees and services of the leaders
+Included in cost: Accommodation in twin en-suite rooms, breakfast and dinner, bottled water, all entrance fees and services of the leaders.

 Not included in cost: International airfare, travel insurance, drinks other than water and any airport/visa fees

 Transport: A/C Minibus throughout the tour